 Factsheet - ICE

-In 2017, over 60% of students who joined the vacation travel programmes received some form of financial assistance.
-We believe that no one should be excluded on the basis of cost alone, so we have a number of awards and grants that could cover the majority of your total fee.
-Such methods of assistance can be found online and applied for during the online application stage.
+In 2017/18, 65% of students who joined one of our vacation travel programmes received some form of financial assistance.
+We believe that no one should be excluded on the basis of cost alone, so we have a number of awards and grants that could cover a part of your total fee.
+This assistance can be applied for during the online application stage of our programmes.